John the Baptist, a prophet of God was imprisoned by Herod Antipas, son of King Herod the Great.

 Who was Princess Salome?

-Salome was the daughter of Herodias, about 14-16 years old at the time of John’s death.
-She was on the threshold of marriage herself, ‘a green fruit come to ripening’.
+At the age of 14-16 years when this story happened, Salome was on the threshold of marriage, ‘a green fruit come to ripening’.

 Salome has been repeatedly demonized by male artists and writers, as in this Ken Russell production (above)

-She had been brought up in the sedate court of Philip, her real father, a dull but competent man.
-Her mother Herodias was a clever woman, but she was bored and frustrated in Philip’s court.
+She had been brought up in the sedate court of Philip.
+He was a dull but competent man.
 For little Salome, it was probably a secure environment.